axelvaldez/radical-companies/_posts/reviews/2023-04-10-homeowners-associations.markdown

 ---

 <div style="display:none;">
- <p>Homeowners associations&mdash;HOAs for short&mdash;are private organizations that manage residential communities.
+ <p>Homeowners associations are private organizations that manage residential communities.
 They are also good example increase centralization and reduced transparency.</p>
 </div>

 <h1>&nbsp;</h1>